-Yogurt Soup or Yayla Çorbası is one of the famous soups of classic Turkish cuisine.
-In our cuisine, there are countless varieties of soups, but only a few are very common at every region of Turkey and Yogurt Soup is one of them.
+Yogurt Soup or with another name Yayla Soup is one of the famous soups of classic Turkish cuisine.
+In our cuisine, there are countless varieties of soups, but only a few are very common in every region of Turkey and Yogurt Soup is one of them.

 In Turkish culture, Yogurt has a very special place.
-We make countless dishes by using yogurt such as kebabs, mezes, main dishes like ‘Kayseri Mantısı’, side dishes like ‘Cacık’ and beverages like ‘Ayran’.
-Even, I try to eat yogurt either at lunches or dinners most of the time because of its delicious taste and health benefits.
+We make countless dishes by using yogurt such as kebabs, mezes, main dishes like ‘Kayseri Mantısı’, side dishes like ‘Cacık’, and beverages like ‘Ayran’.
+I try to eat yogurt as much as during lunches and dinners because of its delicious taste and countless health benefits.

-Due to the Yogurt’s health benefits, most of the hospitals in Turkey give Yogurt Soup to their patients after operations.
-As you know yogurt comes from milk and it is very rich with vitamins.
-It carries animal protein, calcium, vitamin B-2, B-12, potassium, and magnesium in it.
+Due to Yogurt’s health benefits, most of the hospitals in Turkey give Yogurt Soup to their patients after operations.
+As you know yogurt comes from milk and it is very rich in vitamins.
+It carries animal protein, calcium, vitamin B-2, B-12, potassium, and magnesium.
 The doctors in Turkey say that Yogurt Soup is very effective for fast recovery.

 Yogurt Soup is also great for harsh winters.
-It is considered as a cold fighter in Turkey.
-The winter is on our door steps and you may get cold soon.
-When you get cold, your body become weak.
+It is considered a cold fighter in Turkey.
+The winter is on our doorsteps and you may get cold soon.
+When you get cold, your body becomes weak.
 At this very point, make this simple recipe and you will feel much better and refreshed.
-Whenever I get cold, I always make Yogurt soup (Yayla Çorbası) to get recover quick.
+Whenever I get cold, I always make Yogurt soup (Yayla Çorbası) to get a quick recovery.

 - 1/3 cup rice

 - 2 cups plain Yogurt

 - 2 tbsp flour